Your gateway to a wide range of online information resources

 Some university libraries allow members of the public to borrow books for a fee.
 Some also allow non-borrowing access, without paying a fee.
 Contact your local university library to find out what level of service is provided.

-You may be able to order books and journal articles via inter-library loan from your local public library - there will be a cost for this service.
+You may be able to order books and journal articles via inter-library loan from your local public library.
+There will be a cost for this service.
 In addition, public libraries are increasingly providing online access to academic databases.
+Many UK Public Libraries now have access to the Oxford English Dictionary, Oxford Dictionaries, Oxford Reference, and the Oxford Dictionary of National Biography.
+Check with your local public library to see if they are available near you.

 Some publishers have websites and blogs where content is made freely available.
 For instance the Cambridge Journals blog makes journal articles available for a limited time directly after publication.